openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 1. Merge all CSI driver operators listed above into a single repository, github.com/openshift/csi-operator, together with the shared CSI driver operator library (i.e. move it from library-go to this repository).
-This will be a gradual process over several OCP releases - we will move few operator at a time.
+This will be a gradual process over several OCP releases - we will move few operators at a time.
 1. Until all CSI driver operators are merged into the common repository, update them in their existing repos to vendor the shared library from github.com/openshift/csi-operator instead of library-go, so we can fix bugs only on a single place.
 Remove all CSI controllers from library-go, if possible.
-1. During development, we want to keep using the existing (old) CSI driver operators and their images as the default.
-   The new operators will be behind a feature gate (name TBD). `cluster-storage-operator`, observing the feature gate, will run a CSI driver operator Deployment with either the old or the new CSI driver operator image name.
-Both images will have the operator binary with the same name, accepting the same cmdline arguments (if not, `cluster-storage-operator` can manage the differences based on the feature gate).
 1. When merging the operators, share even more code between them.
 For example, the AWS EBS and GCP PD operators are almost identical, so they can share the same code.
-Individual operators will still have enough flexibility to run extra library-go style controllers, e.g. to install a separate Deployment for a webhook or to sync Secrets from a different namespace or to change its format to be usable by a CSI driver.
+Individual operators will still have enough flexibility to run extra library-go style controllers, e.g. to install a separate Deployment for a webhook, sync Secret from a different namespace or change the Secret format to be usable by a CSI driver.
+1. We do not want to disrupt CI / nightlies.
+There are two options listed in "Building and shipping the operators" section how to switch from old to new images.
+In both cases, we will need to coordinate with ART a lot.

+We want to keep existing behavior of the CSI driver operators as much as possible:

+* All operators will use the same leader election locks as before.
+* All operators will report errors to upper layers (cluster-storage-operator, OLM) in the same _style_, i.e. via conditions in the `ClusterCSIDriver` object.
+We may add / remove / rename some conditions though, clearing the old ones to make upgrade safe.
-We still want to have separate binary + image for each operator, now built from github.com/openshift/csi-operator instead of their own repository.
+* We still want to have separate binary + image for each operator, now built from github.com/openshift/csi-operator instead of their own repository.

 ### Workflow Description

-The usage of the new CSI driver operator image will be controlled by a feature gate (name TBD) and observed by `cluster-storage-operator` (CSO).

-When CSO syncs (e.g. during cluster installation or after FeatureGates are changed), it will check if the feature gate is enabled.
-If so, it will update the CSI driver operator Deployment to use the new image.
-If not, it will update the CSI driver operator Deployment to use the old image.
-If the new image needs different cmdline arguments, CSO will need to have logic for that, but we currently do not expect any differences between the new and old images except for the image name and source repository.

-When the new image is declared GA, we will remove any logic from CSO and only the new image will be used.
+Workflow of existing components does not change at all.
+For CSI drivers that are part of payload, cluster-version-operator (CVO) installs cluster-storage-operator (CSO).
+CSO checks the platform where OCP runs and installs corresponding CSI driver operators.
+Only the image name may change here, depending on the option we choose in "Building and shipping the operators" section.

 All failure conditions are the same as with the old CSI driver operator images - CSO will become unavailable / degraded.